newanimeshows/new-working-bot/README.md

 ### FEATURES
 - Fully customisable.
 - Auto Delete Added.
-- 3 Branch Available.
-- main Branch Means 1 force subs.
+- main Branch Means 2 force subs.
-- 2-force-subs Means 2 force subs.
-- 4-force-subs Means 4 force subs.
 - Customisable welcome & Forcesub messages.
 - More than one Posts in One Link.
 - Can be deployed on heroku directly.